 2 Bath Street, City Centre, Bath

-2 Bath Street forms part of a Grade I 1791-4 terrace situated within the commercial core of the Bath conservation area and World Heritage Site.
+2 Bath Street forms part of a Grade I 1791-1794 terrace situated within the commercial core of the Bath conservation area and World Heritage Site.
 It sits opposite 9-16 Bath Street, which is also Grade I. Together, both terraces form part of the Bath Improvement Scheme of 1789 by Thomas Baldwin, and create a visual avenue between the Grade I 1783-4 Cross Bath and the Grade I 1788-9 colonnaded entrance to the Queen’s Bath.
-It consequently forms part of the Georgian Town Planning OUV of the World Heritage Site.
+It consequently forms part of the 18th Century Town Planning and 18th Century Architecture OUV of the World Heritage Site.
 The ground floors have since been converted to commercial use with a lightweight, contemporary treatment, either utilising single panes of glazing or replicating traditional sash forms of fenestration.

-This application would constitute harm to the significance of a Grade I listed building, which is not outweighed by any substantial public benefit, would neither preserve nor enhance the appearance and character of the conservation area, and would harm the special interest and OUV of the World Heritage Site.
+We maintain that the proposed frontage treatment would continue to constitute harm to the significance of a Grade I listed building without being outweighed by any substantial public benefit, would neither preserve nor enhance the appearance and character of the conservation area, and would harm the special interest and erode the 18th Century architecture value of the World Heritage Site.
 This application is therefore contrary to the Planning (Listed Buildings and Conservation Areas) Act 1990, Section 16 of the NPPF, and Policies B1, B4, BD1, CP6, D1, D2, D3, D4, D5, and HE1 of the Core Strategy and Placemaking Plan and should be refused or withdrawn.